 In order to speed up your distribution of funds, we encourage you to sign up for Direct Deposit and make sure your correct address is updated in your e-Services account.
 Please also confirm that your telephone number is correct.

-The estimate of students eligible to receive the HEERF funding from SCTCC was 2,762.
-As of May 14, 2020, 2,556 students have received a total of $1,371,000 in HEERF dollars.
+From the March 2020 date, the estimate of students eligible to receive the HEERF funding from SCTCC was 2,628.
+As of May 14, 2020, 2,556 students have received a total of $1,371,000 in HEERF dollars disbursed as Base and Supplemental Awards.
 The difference in eligible students accounts for those who previously received their Base Award from another institution.
 As of June 26, 2020, $53,813 in additional HEERF funding has been distributed to eligible students.
-The total HEERF distribution to date is $1,424,813.
+As of Aug.
+10, 2020, $13,160 in additional HEERF funding has been distributed to eligible students.
+As of September 30, 2020, $35,862 in additional HEERF funding has been distributed to eligible students.
+As of December 31, 2020, $48,096 (net) in additional HEERF funding has been disbursed to eligible students. $7,200 in uncashed checks over 180 days old were canceled and made available for re-disbursement.
+During the quarter ending March 21, 2021, the remaining $5,668 was distributed to eligible students.
+The total HEERF distribution to date is $1,527,599.

 Students who did not meet the eligibility criteria listed above, such as Dreamers or International Students, may apply for institutionally funded emergency grants.

 Differing lists of students who were eligible for the emergency funds listed above, received e-mail communications about the funds.
 Please monitor your official SCTCC e-mail account for additional communications.